COVID-19: Latest Update

 - If your purchase is urgent, or if you are buying and collecting on behalf of a vulnerable person, arrange sensible social distancing rules with your seller and ensure you stick to them.

-- Please keep collections restricted to your local area so that they can be incorporated into your daily exercise outing, and of course practice social distancing.
+- Please keep collections restricted to your local area and abide by government rules of social distancing as highlighted here.

 Click & Collect

 All Argos standalone stores, Argos stores within Sainsbury’s and selected Sainsbury’s Collection Points across the UK are now available for delivery, along with over 3000 Collect+ locations.

 If your item arrives damaged and doesn’t match the listing description, or is the wrong item, or doesn’t arrive, you’re covered under the eBay Money Back Guarantee and can return it for a refund.
 If you’ve changed your mind and want to send it back, you can ask the seller if they’ll accept a return.